 The TD2 line takes only 25 minutes to St Julian's, whereas the X2 line takes around 80 minutes; take the direct line if you can.
 A journey planner can be found here.

-Winter: Daytime temperatures vary between 13-19°C and drop to both sides of 10°C at night.
-The rainiest time of the year is between October and February.
+Winter: Temperatures fluctuate between 13-19°C during the daytime but may drop to about 10°C at night.
+The rainiest period of the year is between October and February.

-Summer: Summers are hot and dry.
-Daytime temperatures reach 30°C regularly and above that in July-August.
-While nighttime temperatures may drop to 20°C in June, they stay around 25°C later in summer.
+Summer: Summers are hot and dry with daytime temperatures reaching 30°C regularly - and exceeding it in July-August.
+Nighttime temperatures may drop to 20°C in June but remain around 25°C later in summer.

-Fall: It’s warm until late in fall.
-Even in October, daily highs are around 25°C. In November, daytime temperatures begin to drop to about 20°C, and to 10-15°C at night.
-It starts raining more frequently towards winter, and in October, it rains every three days on average.
+Fall: It remains warm until late in autumn.
+Even in October, temperatures are around 25°C during the daytime.
+In November, temperatures begin to drop to about 20°C during the day, and to 10-15°C at night.
+It's starting to rain more frequently towards winter.

 Text and images: Jussi Ryynänen